EugenePig/ebook-isbn/README.md

 # Result
 1. If some filenames start with "EMANER_", it means the metadata were found and the files were renamed successfully.
-2. if some filenames start with "DELIAF_", it means the metadata weren't found and the files failed to be renamed.
+2. If some filenames start with "DELIAF_", it means the metadata weren't found and the files failed to be renamed.
-3. The program will skip processing for any files taht start with "EMANER_" or "DELIAF_".
+3. The program will skip processing for any files that start with "EMANER_" or "DELIAF_".

 # Q&A
 **Q: If you meet some errors like "python 'ascii' codec can't decode byte 0xa1" or "UnicodeDecodeError: 'big5' codec can't decode bytes in position 8-9: illegal mul